howdyai/botkit/readme-facebook.md

 When you are ready to go live, consider [LetsEncrypt.org](http://letsencrypt.org), a _free_ SSL Certificate Signing Authority which can be used to secure your website very quickly.
 It is fabulous and we love it.

 ## Validate Requests - Secure your webhook!
-Facebook sends an X-HUB signature header with it's requests to your webhook.
-You can verify that the requests are coming from Facebook by enabling `validate_requests: true` when creating your bot controller.
-This checks the sha1 signature of the incoming payload against your Facebook App Secret (which is seperate from your webhook's verify_token).
-You must also pass your FB_APP_SECRET into your environment variables when running your bot.
+Facebook sends an X-HUB signature header with requests to your webhook.
+You can verify the requests are coming from Facebook by enabling `validate_requests: true` when creating your bot controller.
+This checks the sha1 signature of the incoming payload against your Facebook App Secret (which is seperate from your webhook's verify_token), preventing unauthorized access to your webhook.
+You must also pass your `fb_app_secret=` into your environment variables when running your bot.

 ```
-page_token=123455abcd verify_token=VerIfY-tOkEn fb_app_secret=abcdefg12345 node facebook_bot.js
+fb_app_secret=abcdefg12345 page_token=123455abcd verify_token=VerIfY-tOkEn node facebook_bot.js
 ```

  The Facebook App secret is available on the Overview page of your Facebook App's admin page.
 Click show to reveal it.